ExcellentWish/fur-pet-store/README.md

 - Responsive navbar that will navigate to the various pages throughout the site
 - Landing page with brief information about the site and links to the product and catogry page and newsletter signup.
-- Shop page, that displays all products available for purchase with the option to filter on the print category.
+- Shop page, that displays all products available for purchase with the option to filter on the product category.
+- Reviews page, that displays reviews on a product.
 - Register/log in feature using Django allauth
 - Custom 404 and 500 error pages.
 - Contact form using Google SMTP